mmakowski/distsysarch-2019/README.md

         * if max known contiguous prime is less than sqrt input then try division by all numbers up to sqrt of input
     * siever: runs Eratosthenes sieve algorithm, populating the cache with subsequent contiguous primes

+## Implementations

+### Python

+Not organised very well, all worker and client code are lumped together in a single directory structure with a single pipenv environment.
+It makes it easier to share the protocol code and ensure correct libraries are present in each image.